3liz/lizmap-documentation/source/publish/quick_start/lizmap_configuration.rst

    :align: center
    :width: 60%

-The plugin is organized in 12 tabs:
+The plugin is organized in 13 tabs:

+* :guilabel:`Information`: some information about the Lizmap project and your servers
 * :guilabel:`Map options`: the general options of the map
 * :guilabel:`Layers`: the options of each layer
 * :guilabel:`Baselayers`: the baselayers used on the Web